-My hand whispers across the peeling paint of the damp walls as I feel my way blindly down the hall.
+My hands whisper across the peeling paint of the damp walls while I feel my way blindly down the halls.
 The incessant drip dropping of water and the stench of mold and mildew assuage my nostrils.
 I smile.

 I’m getting closer.

-I grab his cheeks roughly between my fingers, causing his lips to purse as I stare into his red-rimmed eyes.
-Yes, you thought you were going to defile me, to control me.
-It is you who will become the defiled, the damaged and tormented; begging for my mercy.
-My eyes scream at him, but my mouth remains silent.
+I grab his cheeks roughly between my fingers causing his lips to purse as I stare into his red-rimmed eyes.
+Yes, you thought you were going to defile me.
+To control me, but it is you who will become the defiled, the damaged and tormented; begging for my mercy my eyes scream at him.
+My mouth remains silent.

 Slowly, I pull the scalpel from my leather jacket and hold it up to his right eye.
 He really does have lovely, striking blue eyes.
 Those beguiling orbs are useless to him here.
 I run the edge of the blade swiftly over the top of his eyelid.
 Turning to the other eye, I quickly do the same, removing both eyelids before he comprehends what I’ve done.
 Grinning, I survey my handiwork with pride.
 I’ve become quite adept at this.